Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

 \paragraph*{Implicit environmental coupling for fast and autonomous locomotion}

-Even though our robot achieved ultrafast locomotion without external control, so far, we still required a tether to provide a power of $\sim\SI{85}{\watt}$ (Supplementary Material section~S1).
+Even though our robot achieved ultrafast locomotion without external control, it still required a tether that provides a power of $\sim\SI{85}{\watt}$, leading to a relatively high cost of transport of $\sim1926$ (Supplementary Material section~S4).
 At the moment, it is not possible to generate this power from a lightweight on-board pressure source, making this robot not directly suited for untethered applications.
-Here, we find that the main limitation comes from the required $\sim3.8$ SLPM before the individual limb starts to oscillate (Fig.~2I).
-We hypothesize that an increase in kink resistance (i.e., a reduction in kink area) and a reduction in bending stiffness can reduce the minimal flow needed to achieve self-oscillating behavior, and thus could reduce the power required for untethered operation.
+We find that the main limitation comes from the required flow of $\sim3.8$ \SI{}{\SLPM} for the individual limb to not leak through the kink and start oscillating (Fig.~2I and fig.~S13).
+We hypothesize that an increase in kink resistance can reduce the leakage and thus the minimum flow needed to achieve self-oscillation, thus reducing the required power.

-Therefore, we update the design of our tubes by heat-sealing two thermoplastic polyurethane (TPU) sheets along two parallel lines.
+We modified the design of our tubes by heat-sealing two thermoplastic polyurethane (TPU) sheets along two parallel lines.
 We mount this TPU component to a hinge joint to obtain a self-oscillating pouch limb (fig.~S2).
-This updated limb has a much higher flow resistance upon kinking (fig.~S17) and performs the full-step oscillation (Fig.~4A) with a minimum input airflow of only $0.1$ SLPM (fig.~S14).
-Note that compared to the silicone tube limb, we observe a lower oscillation frequency of maximum $\sim\SI{3.5}{\hertz}$ (fig.~S14).
+This updated limb has a much higher flow resistance upon kinking (fig.~S21) and performs the full-step oscillation (Fig.~4A) with a minimum input airflow of only $0.1$ \SI{}{\SLPM} (fig.~S16).
+Compared to the silicone tube limb, we observe a lower oscillation frequency of maximum $\sim\SI{3.5}{\hertz}$ (fig.~S16 and fig.~S18).
 This is likely due to the higher geometric volume of air required for the kink to travel ($\sim\SI{2.5}{\milli\liter}$ compared to $\sim\SI{0.04}{\milli\liter}$, Supplementary Material section~S2) which leads to a longer kink traveling time, and the absence of a resonant mode.
-However, this frequency reduction is compensated by a larger stroke per cycle of the pouch limb (Fig.~4B, fig.~S14 and movie~S1).
+However, this frequency reduction is compensated by a larger stroke per cycle of the pouch limb (Fig.~4B, fig.~S16 and movie~S1).